Divzoon/Help-Portal/TextToVoice.md

 ## Meaning
 - an AI language model based on transformer architecture that is pre-trained, generative, unsupervised, and capable of performing well in zero/one/few-shot multitask settings.
 It predicts the next token

+## important blog that you need to read to fully understand what is the GPT Arch. ?!!
+- https://www.kdnuggets.com/2023/05/deep-dive-gpt-models.html (Very important to finish)